RealRebelAI/RebelsPromptEnhancer/README.md

 Four ultra-lightweight, local-only nodes for ComfyUI:

 - 🚀 **Rebels Prompt Enhancer** — curated Qwen3.5-4B text rewriter with a layered style system
-- 🧪 **Rebels Prompt Enhancer (Custom GGUF)** — bring your own model, full control over every parameter
+- 🧪 **Rebels Prompt Enhancer (Custom GGUF - experimental)** — bring your own model, full control over every parameter
 - 👁️ **Rebels Image to Prompt** — vision-capable node that turns a reference image into a prompt
 - 🔒 **Rebels Prompt Locker** — workflow gate that displays the passed-through prompt on its node face